subavishnu9080/Ticketing-System-Web-Application/README.md

-# VeloTick | Premium Enterprise Helpdesk & Ticketing System
+# Demo Ticket | Premium Enterprise Helpdesk & Ticketing System

 VeloTick is a modern, responsive, full-stack Ticketing System built using a premium dark-themed React frontend, a Node.js + Express backend, and a Mongoose (MongoDB) database layer.
 It is designed to look outstanding, provide lightning-fast interactions, and support role-based access controls and AI-assisted metadata predictions.